 29. By 2030, America will have at least 40,800 unfilled posts for physicians.

 One thing that is driving up the cost of medical treatment in the USA is a skills shortage.
 The Association of American Medical Colleges has before highlighted the fact that there is a shortage of primary care physicians in particular.
 They predict that there will be between 40,800 and 104,900 unfilled posts for physicians by 2030.

 30. Health insurance providers will focus more on incentivizing healthy behaviors.

-For example, the American healthcare company, John Hancock is subsidizing the purchase of an Apple watch for their members on condition that members adopt a regular exercise program.
+For example, the American healthcare company, John Hancock is subsidizing the purchase of an Apple watch for their members on the condition that members adopt a regular exercise program.
 This is a win-win for both client and insurance provider.

 Why are statistics important in the healthcare field?

 Statistics are important in any field but are particularly important in the healthcare field.
 There are many different types of health statistics.

 - How much we are spending on healthcare

 - How many people are insured or uninsured

 - What gaps there are in coverage